-FAQ: New long-term care insurance program and payroll tax
+Repealing the unpopular long-term care insurance program and regressive payroll tax

 How was the new long-term care insurance program and payroll tax established?

 With no House Republican votes, the new long-term care insurance payroll tax was established by the passage of House Bill 1087 in the 2019 legislative session.
 House Bill 1087 created the Long-Term Care Services and Supports Program to provide individuals who have paid into the program for a specified period of time with a limited lifetime benefit (up to $36,500) to assist with future long-term care costs.
 To pay for the new program, the legislation created a new payroll tax – one of several tax increases passed by majority party Democrats since 2019.
 More information on this program and tax can be found at wacaresfund.wa.gov.

 How will this impact workers in Washington state?

 Eventually, workers in Washington state will pay $0.58 per $100 of their earnings to fund the program.
 Those who pay into the program are eligible for a lifetime maximum benefit of $36,500.
 Estimate your payments here.

 - The long-term care insurance program and payroll tax should be repealed because they are unpopular, insolvent and inadequate.

 - House Bill 1594: Repealing the long-term services and supports trust program.